 Please return these completed forms to:

-Cindy Tong - International Services Coordinator (Homestay and Activities), Kristin School, 360 Albany Highway, Albany, Auckland 0632.
-Alternatively you may email the forms to Gil.
+Gill Bredl - International Services Coordinator (Homestay and Activities), Kristin School, 360 Albany Highway, Albany, Auckland 0632.
+Alternatively you may email the forms to Gill.

 Once the Police Vetting process is completed, we will contact you to make an appointment to meet your family in your home.
 This will give us the chance to discuss the role and answer any direct questions that you may have.
 Thank you again for your interest in caring for one of our students.
 We look forward to hearing from you soon.